cksdml1014/chanisong/_pages/publications.md

    - **Summary**: This paper introduces a novel synthesis method for linkage mechanisms using the SBM framework.
 The focus is on automating the design process and enhancing the performance of linkage systems in complex environments.
 The detailed target problems and impact of this research could be disclosed after getting accepted to the journal.
 This is because The problem definition is crucial to kepp this research's originality and it could be a problem if I disclose the problem definition first through website.
 However, I can disclose much of this research, the problem definition, methods to solve it, and the results and impact via private zoom meeting.

-   - **Expected Impact**: This research is crucial for automatic design of linkage mechanism in a special environment, especially designing mechanisms for robots.
+   - **Expected Impact**: This research is crucial for automatic design of linkage mechanism in a special environment, especially designing mechanisms for robots, which the environment cannot be disclosed online for now.

 ---